colmey/hyphae/docs/operations.md

 ./runscript.sh -m pytest
 ```

+The current verified default suite contains 742 hermetic cases and deselects
+the seven explicitly live cases.
+The exact count may grow, but the live split
+must remain explicit.

 Configured-backend checks live behind an explicit `live` marker and are never part of
 that default signal.
 Select all live checks, or narrow them by capability: